vanderke/FOTF-Developer-Exercise/README.md

 ##Introduction##
 The purpose of this exercise is to give you a chance to showcase your talents and abilities.
 Please have fun with this, and wow us with your best.
 ##Business Problem to Solve##
 The ministry needs a new website for a book that the ministry wants to create curriculum for.
 The name of this book is "Ready to Wed", and it's written by Greg and Erin Smalley.
-You can find out a little bit about this book by looking at [this link]("http://www.amazon.com/Ready-Wed-Start-Marriage-Youll/dp/1624054064/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=").
+You can find out a little bit about this book by looking at http://www.amazon.com/Ready-Wed-Start-Marriage-Youll/dp/1624054064/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=.
 ##Requirements##
 The work needs to provide the following: